addyosmani/es6-equivalents-in-es5/README.md

 "use strict";
 // define favorite as a non-writable "constant" and give it the value 7 Object.defineProperties(window, {
-  "favorite": { value: 7, writable: false }
+  "favorite": { value: 7, enumerable: true }
 });
-var favorite = 7;
+// ^ descriptors are by default false and const are enumerable var favorite = 7;
 // Attempt to overwrite the constant favorite = 15;